kiarakitana/Thesis_Chatbot/README.md

    - Click "Run" (green play button)

 #### Biometric Data Collection App (Heart Rate Data Transfer)

+This is the biometric sensor app.
+It has a wearable device component and a mobile device component.

 1. Open Android Studio
 2. Select "Open an existing project" and navigate to the `Heart Rate Data Transfer` directory